How Does Music Help With Stress? Science-Backed Insights

 For Mental Overload (Too Many Thoughts)

-Soft piano music or nature sounds can help you "reset" your mind when it feels like you have 50 open tabs in your browser.
 These soft, steady beats naturally slow your brainwaves from beta (active thinking) to alpha (calm focus), which helps calm your mind.
 Studies show that music with 60 to 80 beats per minute, like raindrops or a Chopin nocturne, can sync up with your resting heart rate and put you in a state of almost meditation in 10 to 15 minutes.
+Gentle, rhythmic music acts as natural sound therapy techniques, guiding your brain from chaos to calm by syncing with your body’s natural rhythms.

 Give this a try: While you write in your journal or drink tea, listen.
 There is a "dual anchor" effect when you combine calming sounds with a physical activity like holding a warm mug or writing with a pen.
 This is great for when you're feeling overwhelmed in the middle of the day or when you're trying to fall asleep because your brain can't focus on both music and physical sensations.